mitchell-brooks/excelart/README.md

 ### Windows

-The process is the most cumbersome on Windows.
+On Windows the process is a little more complicated.
 Follow the instructions below:

 [Sideload Office Add-ins for testing from a network share](https://learn.microsoft.com/en-us/office/dev/add-ins/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins)